 This will include developments in the area of NGA and the encouragement of investment in high speed broadband infrastructure while ensuring at the same time a competitive environment and level playing field.
 Furthermore BEREC will put emphasis on addressing market consolidation processes, the appearance of service and network oligopolies as well as issues around spectrum.

-In 2016, BEREC will focus on the review of the regulatory framework for electronic communications as important part of the Digital Single Market Strategy.
-BEREC will play an important role in providing input to the corresponding legislative proposals announced by the European Commission for 2016 and the further development and evolution of the regulatory framework.
+In 2016, BEREC will focus on the review of the Regulatory Framework for electronic communications as important part of the Digital Single Market Strategy.
+BEREC will play an important role in providing input to the corresponding legislative proposals announced by the European Commission for 2016 and the further development and evolution of the Regulatory Framework.

-1. Wholesale products
+3.1 Wholesale products

-1.1.
-Common Position on layer 2 wholesale access products
+3.1.1 Common Position on layer 2 wholesale access products

 In recent years several NRAs have imposed access to (active) layer 2 (Ethernet) wholesale access products (L2 WAPs) as a remedy on the wholesale local access market (Market 4/2007) and/or the wholesale broadband access market (Market 5/2007).
-L2 WAPs with local handover have been imposed on the wholesale local access market where physical unbundling (LLU/SLU) is no longer considered to be viable due to the NGA rollout by the incumbent operator.
-L2 WAPs with regional handover have been imposed on wholesale broadband access markets in order to give alternative operators more flexibility and a higher degree of freedom regarding product characteristics compared to a layer 3 product (IP bitstream).
 In order to get a deeper insight into these products and to foster the exchange of experiences and contribute to the harmonization of regulatory instruments used in the European Union, BEREC has analyzed L2 WAPs already in place in the last two years.
-The draft BEREC Report "Common Characteristics of Layer 2 Wholesale Access Products" has already been published for public consultation from 8 June to 10 July 2015 and is adopted by the BoR at Plenary 3 2015.
-In 2016 BEREC will take the next step and develop this report into a Common Position on layer 2 wholesale access products, in order to further promote the harmonized approach of best practices.
+The BEREC Report "Common Characteristics of Layer 2 Wholesale Access Products" was adopted by the BoR at Plenary 3 2015 for publication.
+In 2016 BEREC will take the next step and develop this Report into a Common Position on layer 2 wholesale access products, in order to further promote the harmonized approach of best practices.

-BEREC Common Position on layer 2 wholesale access products Public consultation after P2/2016
+BEREC Common Position on layer 2 wholesale access products Public consultation after P2/2016 Adoption in P3/2016

-1.2.
-Potential regulatory implications of Network Functions Virtualization (NFV) and Software-Defined Networking (SDN)
+3.1.2 Potential regulatory implications of Network Functions Virtualization (NFV) and Software-Defined Networking (SDN)

-In recent years the telecom sector (together with the IT sector) started to work very intensely on two new fundamental technological developments: Network Function Virtualization (NFV) and Software-Defined Networking (SDN).
+In recent years the electronic communications sector (together with the IT sector) started to work very intensely on two new fundamental technological developments: Network Function Virtualization (NFV) and Software-Defined Networking (SDN).
 Both aim to transform the way that networks are built and operated.
-NFV transforms network architectures through the implementation of network functions in software that can run on a range of industry standard server hardware instead of the use of a large and increasing variety of proprietary hardware appliances which are used in today's network operators' networks.
+NFV transforms network architectures through the implementation of network functions in software that can run on a range of industry standard server hardware instead of the use of a large and increasing variety of proprietary hardware appliances which are used today in the networks of the operators.
 Moreover NFV transforms network operations because the software can dynamically be moved to, or instantiated in, various locations in the network as required, without the need for installation of new equipment.
 NFV is highly complementary to SDN and supports SDN by providing the infrastructure upon which the SDN software can be run.
 In the SDN architecture network intelligence and state are logically centralized (decoupling of control and data planes) and the underlying network infrastructure (based on NFV) is abstracted from the applications.

-Especially with regard to the review of the EU regulatory framework it is important to look at technological developments that may have a fundamental impact on the telecoms sector in the future.
+Especially with regard to the review of the EU Regulatory Framework it is important to look at technological developments that may have a fundamental impact on the electronic communications sector in the future.
 Therefore, BEREC will explore the potential implications of NFV and SDN on regulation.
-BEREC will start this exercise with an expert workshop in December 2015 to which Standard Development Organisations (SDO), network operators and vendors will be invited to participate (e.g. ETSI NFV, ONF, MEF) and to present the current state of development of NFV and SDN as well as to discuss with BEREC these new technological developments from a regulatory perspective.
+BEREC will start this exercise with an expert workshop in Q1/2016 to which Standard Development Organisations (SDO), network operators and vendors will be invited to participate (e.g. ETSI NFV, ONF, MEF) and to present their view on the regulatory implications of SDN and NFV as well as to discuss with BEREC these new technological developments from a regulatory perspective.
 BEREC will build on the insight gained during the workshop to summarize them in a short topic paper.